emilymaxie/truffle-ballot/blog-post.md

 ## Data types in our example contract

-When going through the Ballot Contract, it reminded me a lot of a class in standard OOP developmet.
+When going through the Ballot Contract, it reminded me a lot of a class in standard OOP development.
 Apparently they even support inheritance, not demonstrated here.

 ### Structs